llpeterson/e2e/tcp.md

 window.
 Eventually, one of these 1-byte probes triggers a response that reports a nonzero advertised window.

+Note that these 1-byte messages are called *Zero Window Probes* and in practice they are sent every 5 to 60 seconds.
+As for what single byte of data to send in the probe: it's the next byte of actual data just outside the window.
+(It has to be real data in case it's accepted by the receiver.)

 {% if output.name == "ebook" %}
 > **Key Takeaway**
 {% else %}